 Scanning in the early morning or in the evening (and even at night) is also an option.

-Photo from newspaper, when Artec Partner (4CCCC) scanned a huge statue with Artec MHT.
+Photo from a newspaper, when Artec Partner (4CCCC) scanned a huge statue with Artec MHT.

 Use a tablet or portable light laptop plus battery for your Artec scanner.
 You can use Artec battery without charging for up to 6 hours.

 Advice from Artec Partner Shonan Design: always have a spare battery for your laptop.
-According to his experience, Artec battery lasts much longer than standard battery in the laptop.
+According to his experience, Artec 3D battery lasts much longer than a standard battery in the laptop.

 1.3.
 Contrast and pattern

-When you 3D scan in "Geometry + Texture" mode, Artec Studio saves special gray scale type of texture.
-This texture is used both for tracking in scanning mode and for registration algorithms in post processing mode.
+When you 3D scan in "Geometry + Texture" mode, Artec Studio saves special grey scale type of texture.
+This texture is used both for tracking in scanning mode and for registration algorithms in post-processing mode.

 The general rule to keep in mind: if your huge object has large flat parts without any geometrical or texture features and you consider adding extra texture pattern on them, make sure your pattern is contrast to the background.
-For example, avoid using pale gray pattern over pale yellow background (projected into gray scale, such pattern and background won't be contrast to each other).
+For example, avoid using pale grey pattern over pale yellow background (projected into grey scale, such pattern and background won't be contrast to each other).

-The picture below illustrates the conversion of pale yellow&green into gray scale made by Artec Studio:
+The picture below illustrates the conversion of pale yellow&green into grey scale made by Artec Studio:

-Note: If you are interested how this gray scale texture is used for post-processing, check this article for more details.
+Note: If you are interested how this grey scale texture is used for post-processing, check this article for more details.

 Useful scanning settings in Artec Studio